History of Chechnya: Mongol invasions

-Fierce resistance did not prevent the utter destruction of the state apparatus of Durdzuketia however.
-Pagan sanctuaries as well as the Orthodox Churches in the South were utterly destroyed.
+Fierce resistance did not prevent the utter destruction of the state apparatus of Durdzuketia, however.
+Pagan sanctuaries as well as the Orthodox Churches in the south were utterly destroyed.
 Under the conditions of the invasion, Christianity (already originally highly dependent on connections with Georgia) was unable to sustain itself in Durdzuketia, and as its sanctuaries and priests fell, those who had converted reverted to paganism for spiritual needs.
 Historical documents were also destroyed in mass amounts.
-Within a few years of the invasion, Durdzuketia was history- but its resistant people were not.
-Even more disastrously, the Mongols successfully established control over much of the Sunzha river- thus an existential threat to the Durdzuk people due to their need for the Sunzha's (as well as the Terek's) agriculture to support their population.
+Within a few years of the invasion, Durdzuketia was history– but its resistant people were not.
+Even more disastrously, the Mongols successfully established control over much of the Sunzha river– thus posing an existential threat to the Durdzuk people due to their need for the Sunzha's (as well as the Terek's) agriculture to support their population.
 The feudal system of vassals and lords also fell into shambles.

-The utter destruction of the Vainakh's statehood, their lifestyle (and in the South, their religion), and much of their knowledge of history caused them to rebuild their culture in many ways.
+The utter destruction of the Vainakh's statehood, their lifestyle (and in the south, their religion), and much of their knowledge of history caused them to rebuild their culture in a number of ways.
 The population developed various methods of resistance and much of their later lifestyle during the resistance to the Mongols and in between the two wars.
 The clan system mapped onto battlefield organization.
 Guerrilla tactics using mountains and forests were perfected.
-It was during the Mongol invasions that the military defense towers that one associates today with the Vainakh population (see Nakh Architecture) came into being.
-Many served simultaneously as homes, as sentry posts, and as fortresses from which one could launch spears, arrows, etc. The contribution of men, women and children of all classes paired with the destruction of the feudal system during the war, rich and poor also helped the Vainakh to develop a strong sense of egalitarianism, which was one of the major causes for the revolt against their new lords after the end of the Mongol invasions.
+It was during the Mongol invasions that the military defense towers that one associates today with the Vainakh population (see Nakh architecture) came into being.
+A number of them served simultaneously as homes, as sentry posts, and as fortresses from which one could launch spears, arrows, etc. The contribution of men, women, and children of all classes, paired with the destruction of the feudal system during the war, rich and poor, also helped the Vainakh develop a strong sense of egalitarianism, which was one of the major causes of the revolt against their new lords after the end of the Mongol invasions.